Dejwcz/Magistri/README.md

 # Magistri

 Course project.
-Simple websites with using ASP.NET Core, EF, Bootstrap Magistri is a Blazor-based web application designed to manage school-related data such as students, subjects, and grades.
+Simple websites with using ASP.NET Core, EF, Bootstrap.
+Magistri is a Blazor-based web application designed to manage school-related data such as students, subjects, and grades.
 This project leverages ASP.NET Core Identity for authentication and authorization, and Entity Framework Core for database interactions.

 ## Features